Disappearance of Ben McDaniel: Subsequent investigations

-By 2011, it seemed unlikely that Ben's body would be found in the cave.
-The McDaniels began considering the possibility that he had died as a result of foul play, and that his diving disappearance was staged to cover up a crime.
+By 2011, it seemed unlikely that McDaniel's body would be found in the cave.
+McDaniel's parents began considering the possibility that he had died as a result of foul play, and that his diving disappearance was staged to cover up a crime.
 Or, perhaps he had been found dead by the dive shop staff, who feared the consequences of that discovery.
 They hired a Florida private investigator, Lynn-Marie Carty, who found that other people associated with Vortex Spring besides Kelly had criminal records.
 "There is just as much reason to look above the water for Ben's body as there was to look below it in the cave," she told the Commercial Appeal.

-Some other events reported to have occurred on the day Ben disappeared supported that theory.
-Kelly said shortly afterwards that on that evening, a man he described as "wild-eyed" and apparently drunk showed up at the shop and asked if it was too late to dive; the possibility has been raised that this man, if he existed, may have been involved.
+Some other events reported to have occurred on the day McDaniel disappeared supported that theory.
+Kelly said shortly afterwards that on that evening, a "wild-eyed" and apparently drunk man appeared at the shop and asked if it was too late to dive; the possibility has been raised that this man, if he existed, may have been involved.
 Earlier that day, a diver had had a confrontation with several teenagers on the property about their drinking; they eventually left but may have come back in an attempt to exact revenge.

-In March 2012, the McDaniels arranged for cadaver dogs to search the area of the springs again, but with no results.
+In March 2012, McDaniel's parents arranged for cadaver dogs to search the area of the springs again, but with no results.